-Why Do Cannabis Lovers Choose Liquid Diamond Sauce Carts?
+Why Do Cannabis Lovers Choose Live Resin Carts?

-If you want the closest vaping experience to smoking fresh flower, live liquid diamond sauce is the way to go.
+If you want the closest vaping experience to smoking fresh flower, Live Resin is the way to go.
 If you don’t like the natural tastes and experience of flower, then a distillate flavored with outside terpenes may be your preference.
 On the other hand

 Distillates will test higher in THC than live resin products, but this ratio doesn’t necessarily tell the whole story.
 This is due in large part to the entourage effect.
 People often think distillates make you more stoned, but a live resin extract with lower THC levels may just provide a more intense high than an extremely concentrated distillate.